 - Winning playwrights will chose their own director for the staged reading event.
 Winston-Salem Writers can assist in this endeavor if needed, by supplying names of local artists with interest or experience in directing.

-The 2014 contest opened on November 1, 2013 and will close on January 15, 2014.
-A complete list of winners will be announced on or aabout March 10th at the Winston-Salem Writers Contest Winners page.
+The 2015 contest opened on November 3, 2014 and closed on January 16, 2015.
+A complete list of winners can be viewed at the Winston-Salem Writers Contest Winners page.

-Entry Fees ($15 for WSW members, $20 for non-members) may be paid by Paypal below, or by check payable to Winston-Salem Writers at the following address:
+Entry is free for WSW members this year!
+The fee for non-members is $20 which may be paid by Paypal below, or by check payable to Winston-Salem Writers at the following address:

 The judges will select three winners.
-The 3 winning plays will be presented in a staged reading on April 12, 2014 at the Community Arts Café, downtown Winston-Salem.
+The 3 winning plays will be presented in a staged reading on April 17, 2015 at the Milton Rhodes Arts Center, downtown Winston-Salem.
 Each 10-minute play will be followed by a 15-minute discussion to be led by a facilitator, Nathan Ross Freeman (Scriptwriter, Filmmaker, Dramaturge, Creative Writing & Spoken Word Educator) with feedback from the live audience.
-Winners may also choose to have their play published in the 2014 Winston-Salem Writers Anthology (of which they will receive 1 free copy, & discounts on subsequent copies).

 Required Entry Format